Duvarc/Afterglow-IntelliJ/README.md

     ~/Library/Preferences/[IntelliJ current version]/colors

-and drop the `Afterglow Monokai.icls` file into the folder.
+and drop `Afterglow Monokai.icls` into the folder.